 - 1. Turn off the climate control system. - 2.
-Move the front seat on the right-hand side fully rearwards and remove the floor mat. - 3.
-Use a clip pry tool to carefully release the push clips that secure the right-hand side front footwell cover to the instrument panel.
-Then, while supporting the footwell cover, disconnect the two electrical connectors and move the footwell cover aside. - For the light, carefully press down on the tab while releasing the connector. - For the speaker, carefully angle the vehicle-side connector so that the small tab releases from the hole in the footwell cover-side connector while releasing the connector.
+Move the front right-hand side seat fully rearwards and remove the floor mat.

-CAUTION: To avoid damage, do not pull on the wires when disconnecting the connectors.
+- 3. Use a clip pry tool to carefully release the push clips that secure the front right-hand side footwell cover to the instrument panel.
+Then, while supporting the footwell cover, disconnect the two electrical connectors and move the footwell cover aside. - For the light, carefully press down on the tab while releasing the connector. - For the speaker, carefully angle the vehicle-side connector so that the small tab releases from the hole in the footwell cover-side connector while releasing the connector. - CAUTION: To avoid damage, do not pull on the wires when disconnecting the connectors.
 When disconnecting the connectors, make sure to pull from the plastic on the connectors themselves.

 - 4. Working from top-to-bottom, use a trim tool to carefully release the right side panel from the center console. - 5.
-Remove the T20 screw that secures the cabin filter cover to the heating, ventilation, and air conditioning (HVAC) module, then release the cabin filter cover and move it aside.
-On some vehicles, the screw is a T20/6mm hybrid fastener.
-Locking tabs may also replace the screw: use your index finger and thumb to squeeze the two tabs at the bottom of the cabin filter cover.
+Remove the 6 mm screw that secures the cabin filter cover to the heating, ventilation, and air conditioning (HVAC) module, then release the cabin filter cover and move it aside.
+On some vehicles, tabs replace the 6 mm screw: use your index finger and thumb to squeeze the two tabs at the bottom of the cabin filter cover.
 Tilt the cover outward to remove.